armory/spinnaker-operator/README.md

 ## Install Spinnaker plugins

-See the [Armory Operator Plugins reference](https://docs.armory.io/docs/installation/operator-reference/plugins/) and the
+See the [Armory Operator Plugins reference](https://docs.armory.io/docs/installation/operator-reference/plugins/) and the [pf4jStagePlugin Deployment Using the Armory Operator](https://docs.armory.io/docs/plugin-guide/pf4j-deploy-example/) guide.

 ## Migrate from Halyard to Operator
 See [how to migrate from Halyard to Spinnaker Operator](doc/migrate.md).